Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it creates a scheduled product feed and returns a feed_id.
-It distinguishes from sibling tool meta_ads_products_add for one-off adds.
+Description clearly states it creates a scheduled product feed that imports products into a catalog from a URL and returns feed_id.
+It directly distinguishes from sibling `meta_ads_products_add` by contrasting ongoing bulk sync vs one-off product adds.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.